Israel-Hezbollah conflict deepens Lebanon's economic crisis – DW – 09/27/2024

 He says an all-out war between Hezbollah and Israel, with a looming ground invasion by Israel, will spell the definitive end for the Lebanese economy.

 Joseph Gharib, president of the Syndicate of Pharmaceutical Importers and Warehouse Owners, recently stated that the current stock of medications is sufficient for five months.
-However, the high number of wounded and killed is "testing the health sector."
+However, the high number of wounded and killed is "testing the health sector," he said.

 People in southern Lebanon, are even worse off as they no longer have homes, he adds — many apartments have been destroyed, and agricultural land in the south has been ruined.
 "Confidence in those running the country is below zero.
 So how could you have an economy with all these factors," he asks.